cutting-room-floor/map-site/readme.md

 </div>
 ```

 By specifying `data-control="gecode"` on the `div` containing your `form`, `script.js` will bind a function that handles address searches and repositions the map accordingly.
 If the geocoder has a successful response to a search, it will center the map and zoom it to show the bounding box extent of that response.
 If the bounding box is small enough to zoom the map to its maximum zoom, the geocoder will also place a pin with a star over the response's exact location.
-You can adjust this marker or hide is by editing the `mmg-default` styles in `style.css`.
+You can adjust this marker or hide it by editing the `mmg-default` styles in `style.css`.

 ![](https://img.skitch.com/20120502-cxftsce4ejckxxjwjs6h2jp95s.jpg)